 Business Interests

-Business advocacy groups like the Canadian Federation of Independent Business have warned that sharp minimum wage hikes could hurt job creation or force cost cutting.
+Business advocacy groups, such as the Canadian Federation of Independent Businesses, have warned that sharp minimum wage hikes could hurt job creation or force cost cuts.

 However, surveys indicate that most customers are willing to accept minor price increases in exchange for better wages.
 This may ease pressures on businesses somewhat.